inspire-eu-validation/ats-invocable-sds/A.01.IR01.SDS.SV_ServiceIdentification.md

 **Prerequisites**

 * The metadata record for the service needs to pass as a valid ISO 19139 metadata record (schema validation) including both ```gmd``` and the ```srv``` schemas (see [namespaces](README.md#namespaces)).
+* The metadata record for the service needs to pass as a valid XML document against the INSPIRE SDS extended metadata XML Schema (inspire\_sds\_gmd).

 **Test method**